-Trade and other payables, other than intercompany loans, are not interest bearing and are stated at their nominal value.
-Intercompany payables are non-interest bearing, unsecured and are repayable on demand.
+Trade and other payables are non-interest bearing and are stated at their nominal value.
+Intercompany payables are non-interest bearing and are repayable on demand.

 Foreign currencies

 The financial statements of the Company are presented in the currency of the primary economic environment in which it operates (its functional currency).
 For the purpose of the financial statements, the results and financial position of the Company are expressed in pounds sterling, which is the functional currency of the company.